ttran9/videotube-prototype/notes/notes.md

 - the php.ini on a mac would be inside of the xamppfiles/etc directory.
     - in this lecture we modified the execution time from the default of 30 seconds to 3000.
     - we also modified the max_filesize=2M to 128M.

+# section 4 lecture 39
+- Commit cf018149ab7b40cf0feb7a7108df22545dc444bb has a typo which causes the command to not even be run, I have fixed this syntactical error since then.